darth-veitcher/ansible-ubuntu-node/README.md

 # Call the base role directly and accept default hosts
 ansible-playbook -kb --ask-become-pass -i inventoryFile base.yaml -vvvv

-# Alternatively, specify the hosts or group (as opposed to `all`)
+# Alternatively, specify the hosts or group (as opposed to `all`).
+Here
+# I'm using the `testvm` host from the example hosts inventory file.
-ansible-playbook -kb --ask-become-pass -i inventoryFile -l host_or_group base.yml
+ansible-playbook -kb --ask-become-pass -i hosts -l testvm base.yaml
 ```

 ## What's in the box